bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 20.77  7.35    2.3 0   4.63    19.18   0   0
 ```

-Once the node attribute file has been generated, we provide two network files onto which these attributes can be mapped: [ecoli_PPI_cellwall.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall.cys) or [ecoli_PPI_transporter.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter.cys).
-These need to be downloaded from your module5 directory onto your laptop via scp or winscp.
-Once downloaded then these files can be opened using Cytoscape installed in your local computer.
-To import node attributes:
+Once the node attribute file has been generated, we provide two network files (one based on cell wall biogenesis proteins and one based on transporters) onto which these attributes can be mapped: [ecoli_PPI_cellwall.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall.cys) or [ecoli_PPI_transporter.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter.cys).
+While we recommend using the precomputed cytoscape files listed below - you could use these attribute files by downloading them from your module5 directory onto your laptop via scp or winscp.
+Once downloaded these files can be opened using Cytoscape installed in your local computer.
+To import node attributes (note you need to have the Ecoli PPI cytoscape file loaded first!):

 ```
 1) select File -> Import -> Table -> File, select "cow_PPI.nodes.txt" from your working folder,